Perry-Institute/ReefShape/README.md

 <b>Data Collection Cheat Sheet.pdf</b> This PDF has useful reminders for how to set up plots and carry out data collection correctly to work with these scripts.
 It is not a full explanation of anything; rather it is meant to be used as a quick reference in the field to make sure you aren't forgetting anything!

-## Collecting GPS information with ReefShape Survey
+## Collecting location information for ReefShape

 We have created a public Survey123 survey to facilitate easy GPS data collection to accompany this workflow.
 When a survey is submitted, it automatically emails pre-formatted location data to the user.
 The survey can be accessed by anybody for free, even without an ArcGIS Online account.
 The user must download the ESRI Survey123 app on their smartphone, then follow this <a href="https://arcg.is/1aOnKS0">link to the survey</a> (or scan the QR code below) and select the option to open the survey in the app.
 The survey is meant to be filled out in the field, using either your phone's location or the location of a bluetooth receiver such as a Garmin GLO2 or Bad Elf GPS.
 The user should place their smartphone in a waterproof pouch or case, and swim out over the locations of each of the four corner markers that define the plot.
 If GPS locations are collected using an alternative method (handheld GPS, RTK GNSS system, drone, etc), the survey can be filled in with the corresponding location data to aid in correctly formatting it for use in the ReefShape process.